 How Long Is Orange Shrimp Good For?

-This spicy orange shrimp will stay good for up to 3 – 4 days when stored tightly covered in the refrigerator.
+This spicy orange shrimp will stay good for up to 3 – 4 days when stored in an airtight container in the refrigerator.
+These glass airtight containers are my favorite for storing all our leftovers.

 What To Serve with Spicy Orange Shrimp?